lucat1/unibo_08574_progetto/README.md

 ## Design choices

 The identifier for a new born process (pid for short) is generated in a semi-unique way, which provides a good balance between raw performance and roboustness.
-The 32 bits of the pid are subdivded into two sections:
+The 32 bits of the pid are initially subdivided into two sections:

-- The lower `MAX_PROC_BITS` bits identify the index of the underlying `pcb_t` structure in the table of al `pcb_t`s.
+- the lower `MAX_PROC_BITS` bits identify the index of the underlying `pcb_t` structure in the table of al `pcb_t`s;
-- The remaining `WORD_BITS - MAX_PROC_BITS` bits are set to the lower bits of the `recycle_count` counter.
+- the remaining `WORD_BITS - MAX_PROC_BITS` bits are set to the lower bits of the `recycle_count` counter.

+Finally, the resulting pid is incremented by one.
+This is done to reserve 0 as the value of the conventional `NULL_PID`, which does not describe any valid pid at all.
 The value of `MAX_PROC_BITS` is computed by hand based on the value of `MAX_PROC`, preserving the following invariant:

 ```
-MAX_PROC_BITS = \lceil log_2(MAX) \rceil
+MAX_PROC_BITS \geq \lceil log_2(MAX_PROC) \rceil
 ```

 This approach does not guarantee a complete uniqueness (which cannot be achieved